 Scrap and recycling vendor profiles

 This category compiles informational profiles of larger scrap processors and recyclers.
-The profiles are based on publicly available information; we are not affiliated with any of the companies covered.
+The profiles are based on publicly available information and are not affiliated with the companies covered.
 Each profile follows a consistent format so readers can compare scope, services, and seller-side norms across vendors.

 - OmniSource — Steel Dynamics' scrap arm; one of the largest North American ferrous and non-ferrous processors